Television channel frequencies

-The following tables show the frequencies assigned to broadcast television channels in various regions of the world, along with the ITU letter designator for the system used.
-The frequencies shown are for the analogue video and audio carriers.
-The channel itself occupies several megahertz of bandwidth.
+The following tables show the frequencies assigned to analog broadcast television channels in various regions of the world, along with the ITU letter designator for the transmission system used.
+The frequencies shown are for the channel limits and for the analog video and audio carriers.
+The channel itself usually occupies 6, 7 or 8 megahertz of bandwidth depending on the television transmission system in use.
 For example, North American channel 1 occupies the spectrum from 44 to 50 MHz.
 See Broadcast television systems for a table of signal characteristics, including bandwidth, by ITU letter designator.
+Analog television broadcasts have been phased out in most regions, having been replaced by digital television broadcasts.

+International normalization for analog TV systems

+International broadcasting television frequencies are divided in two part of the spectrum; the Very high frequency or "VHF" band and the Ultra high frequency or "UHF" band.

 VHF

-Americas (most countries), South Korea, Taiwan, Burma (Myanmar) and the Philippines
+Americas (most countries), South Korea, Taiwan, Myanmar, and the Philippines

 During World War II, the frequencies originally assigned as channels 13 to 18 were appropriated by the U.S. military, which still uses them to this day.
 It was also decided to move the allocation for FM radio from the 42-50 MHz band to a larger 88-106 MHz band (later extended to the current 88-108 MHz FM band).
 This required a reassignment of the VHF channels to the plan currently in use.